≡ Menu

 Investment.
 Pixabay image.

+As we all know, cash is the lifeline of a business.
 It is no exception for Roku, Inc., a leading TV streaming service provider that has transformed how people access their favorite TV shows.

 This article will examine several cash-related statistics, such as total cash, cash-to-current assets ratio, operating and free cash flow, cash margins, and cash flow from financing activities.